madeline-underwood/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-architecture/_index.md

 ---
-title: Create a PyTorch model for digit classification
+title: Create and train a PyTorch model for digit classification

-minutes_to_complete: 40
+minutes_to_complete: 80

-who_is_this_for: This is an introductory topic for software developers interested in learning how to use PyTorch to create a feedforward neural network for digit classification.
+who_is_this_for: This is an introductory topic for software developers interested in learning how to use PyTorch to create and train a feedforward neural network for digit classification.

 learning_objectives:
     - Prepare a PyTorch development environment.
-    - Understand the MNIST digit dataset.
+    - Download and prepare the MNIST dataset.
     - Create a neural network architecture using PyTorch.
+    - Train a neural network using PyTorch.

 prerequisites:
-    - Any computer which can run Python3 and Visual Studio Code, this can be Windows, Linux, or macOS.
+    - A computer that can run Python3 and Visual Studio Code.
+The OS can can be Windows, Linux, or macOS.

 author_primary: Dawid Borycki